Trump weighs in on unmasking: 'Greatest political crime in the history of our country'

 The Trump campaign slammed Biden over the fact his name appeared on the list of officials who requested Flynn's unmasking.

 “Joe Biden’s limp claim that he doesn’t know anything about the railroading of Gen. Michael Flynn just got even more unbelievable.
-Biden is listed among the Obama administration officials who requested the unmasking of Flynn," Parscale said in a statement.
+Biden is listed among the Obama administration officials who requested the unmasking of Flynn," campaign manager Brad Parscale said in a statement.
 "We already knew Biden was briefed on the Flynn case before President Trump took office and now we know that he wanted Flynn unmasked."

 The Biden campaign, however, accused the Trump campaign of lying and defended the conduct of the former vice president.